mountblue/python-javascript-full-stack-path/README.md

 1. **Responsive Portfolio Website**

-	Build two versions of the Udacity portfolio website.
+	Build two versions of a portfolio website.
 With and without the Bootstrap CSS framework.
 These can be two different files in the same repository.
 You're required to submit the following:

 	Link to repository.
 The repository to be named portfolio-(name) example portfolio-john